Hervey de Montmorency: Life

-Hervey was a gallant warrior.
-He was sent by his nephew, Earl Richard, to Ireland with Robert FitzStephen in 1169 to report on affairs there.
+Hervey was sent by his nephew, Earl Richard, to Ireland with Robert FitzStephen in 1169 to report on affairs there.
 After the victory of these first invaders at Wexford their ally Derruot, king of Leinster, rewarded him with two cantreds of land on the coast between Wexford and Waterford, and he appears to have shared in Dermot's raids on Ossory and Offaly.
 On the landing of Raymond FitzGerald at Dundunnolf, near Waterford, Hervey joined him, and shared in his victory over the people of Waterford and the chief, Donnell O'Phelan.
-Giraldus puts into his mouth a speech recommending the slaughter of seventy Waterford men who had been taken prisoners; but the Anglo-Norman poet of the Conquest gives a wholly different version of the event.
+Giraldus Cambrensis puts into his mouth a speech recommending the slaughter of seventy Waterford men who had been taken prisoners; but the Anglo-Norman poet of the Conquest gives a wholly different version of the event.
 He remained with Raymond in an entrenched position in Bannow Bay until they were reinforced on 23 August by the arrival of Earl Richard, who was joined by Hervey.
-Raymond's mission to Henry II having failed [see under Fitzgerald, Raymond], Earl Richard sent Hervey to the king, probably in August 1171 (Gesta Henrini, i.
-24), to make his peace.
+Raymond's mission to Henry II having failed, Earl Richard sent Hervey to the king, probably in August 1171, to make his peace.

 On his return Hervey met the earl at Waterford, told him that Henry required his attendance, accompanied him to England, and at Newnham, Gloucestershire, was the means of arranging matters between him and the king.
-During Henry's visit to Ireland Hervey probably acted as the marshal of the royal army; for in his charter for the foundation of the convent of Dunbrothy, where his name is given as ' Hereveius de Monte Moricii,' he is described as ' marshal of the army of the king for Ireland, and seneschal of all the lands of Earl Richard' (Chartularies of St. Mary's Abbey, ii.
-151).
+During Henry's visit to Ireland Hervey probably acted as the marshal of the royal army; for in his charter for the foundation of the convent of Dunbrothy, where his name is given as "Hereveius de Monte Moricii", he is described as "marshal of the army of the king for Ireland, and seneschal of all the lands of Earl Richard".

 While Earl Richard was in Normandy in 1173 Hervey was left in command.
-On the earl's return he is said to have found the Irish ready to rebel, and the troops dissatisfied and clamouring that Raymond should command them; for Hervey is represented as having wasted the money that was due to them in action (Expugnatio, p.
-308).
+On the earl's return he is said to have found the Irish ready to rebel, and the troops dissatisfied and clamouring that Raymond should command them; for Hervey is represented as having wasted the money that was due to them in action.
 The earl yielded to the demand of the soldiers, and gave Raymond the command, but shortly afterwards refused to appoint him constable of Leinster, and gave the office to Hervey.
-To the bad advice of Hervey Giraldus attributes the earl's disastrous expedition into Munster in 1174 (ib. p.
-310; compare Annals of the Four Masters, sub an. iii.
-15, 17).
-After the defeat at Thurles the earl was forced to shut himself up in Waterford; he sent for Raymond to come to his help, and appointed him constable in place of Hervey (the order of these events is uncertain; that adopted here, which is also followed in the article on Raymond Fitzgerald, is that of the ' Expugnatio; 'the order followed in the ' Song of Dermot ' is on the whole represented in the article on Richard de Clare, 'Strongbow; ' see Expuynatio, p.
-308 n.
-2, and p.
-310 n.
-2).
+To the bad advice of Hervey Giraldus attributes the earl's disastrous expedition into Munster in 1174.
+After the defeat at Thurles the earl was forced to shut himself up in Waterford; he sent for Raymond to come to his help, and appointed him constable in place of Hervey.
 Hervey received from the earl a grant of O'Barthy, of which the present barony of Bargy, co.
 Wexford, forms a part, was outwardly reconciled to his rival Raymond, and married Nesta, daughter of Maurice Fitzgerald (d.
 1176), and Raymond's first cousin.
 Nevertheless, in 1175 he sent messages to the king, accusing Raymond of a design to make himself independent of the royal authority, and was evidently believed by Henry.